anthonykulis/cps206/labs/inheritance/README.md

 * Each of these classes must be able to compute their *area* and *perimeter* (*circumference*) via proper inheritance.

-* Each of these classes must provide a human readable *toString* method.
+* Each of these classes must provide a human readable *toString* method detailing their properties.
+Be smart about what you think you should provide to the consumer of the method.
+This is open-ended, I will accept anything that is proper and succinct.

 * Each of these classes must provide an *equals* method.
 This method must be able to compare any *TwoDimensionalShape* to see if their areas are equal.
 If and only if the area is equal do we say they are equal.
 You do not have to consider round off error.